'No riots, not even tu-tu, main-main in UP during Ram Navami': Adityanath | Politics

 He said Ram Navami-related processions were taken out at 800 places in the state that has a population of 25 crore.

 No communal riot was reported during Ram Navami in the state.
-However, the opposition Samajwadi Party has targeted the BJP government over "inaction" after a hate speech against Muslims by a seer, Bajrang Muni Das.
+However, the opposition Samajwadi Party had targeted the BJP government after a hate speech against Muslims by a seer, demanding his arrest.

-The provocative remarks were allegedly made in Sitapur on the first day of Ram Navami.
-The seer has been booked, but no arrest made so far.
+Bajrang Muni Das, who had allegedly made the provocative remarks in Sitapur on the first day of Navratras, was arrested on Wednesday.

 In the run-up to the assembly polls that brought Adityanath to power for a second consecutive term recently, law and order was projected as one of the main agenda of the Bharatiya Janata Party.